Sunday, December 22, 2024

 Business tax audits are back.
 On December 5, the corresponding bill No. 10016d was signed by the President of Ukraine Vladimir Zelensky, and on December 7, after publication in the official press, it came into force as a law.

 The lifting of the moratorium on tax audits was one of Ukraine’s obligations in accordance with the memorandum concluded with the International Monetary Fund (IMF).
-Parliament was supposed to introduce this norm on July 1 of this year; articles relating to tax audits were removed from the bill, which was just preparing for the second reading.
+Parliament was supposed to introduce this rule on July 1 of this year; articles relating to tax audits were removed from the bill, which was just preparing for the second reading.
 Such a deviation from its own obligations was not appreciated by the IMF, which this year finally switched to the concept of “money in exchange for reforms” on the issue of financing Ukraine.
 And the parliament, together with the government, had to urgently develop and pass a new bill.

 It was assumed that it would come into force on December 1, until the next revision of the memorandum.
 And technically there was such a possibility, since the law went to the president for signature on November 27.
 However, there was a delay with this, which is why the date of entry into force was moved up by a week, which is another violation of agreements with the IMF.
 We can only hope that, despite two missed deadlines, the fund will still consider the fulfillment of this “beacon” and make a decision regarding the next tranche of the current financing program.